 Principal Software Developer - Pathogen Informatics

-The team is based on the principles of agile development so that the software can be rapidly prototyped, updated regularly and receive rapid feedback from scientists in the Infection Genomics program.
-The team employ a test-driven development strategy for all software development projects and strongly promote open source development using Github for all software projects.
+Our team is based on the principles of agile development so that the software can be rapidly prototyped, updated regularly and receive rapid feedback from scientists in the Parasites and Microbes programme.
+The team employ a test-driven development strategy for all software development projects and strongly promote open source development using Github.

 - A degree in a scientific or engineering discipline (or equivalent industrial experience)